My State Bar Profile and contact information

-Annual fees for active attorneys
+Annual fees for active licensees

-Annual fees for inactive attorneys
+Annual fees for inactive licensees

 View frequently asked questions about paying fees.